 - Professional: A fellow’s professional-development plan may include professional visits, conferences, and a professional affiliation (work attachment) which must be at least six weeks in duration.
 Early in the academic year, each fellow develops, with assistance from the local campus coordinator and faculty advisors, a plan for professional activities carefully geared to the fellow’s need for relevant, practical professional experiences.

-IIE will accept only electronic submissions of applications through embark system.
-The online application is available at: http://apply.embark.com/student/humphrey/fellowship/ If you are unable to fill out the online application, contact the HHH Coordinator by email well before the deadline to make alternative arrangements.
+IIE accepts only electronic submissions of applications through embark system.
+The online application is available at: https://apply.iie.org/huberthhumphrey

 Selection for the Humphrey program is competitive.
 Nominated candidates must meet program qualifications, including demonstrated leadership ability/potential, a commitment to public service, a clear need for the program, and a well-developed program plan.

-Final results of the selection process will be available by April/May of 2018.
-Please submit only the 2018-2019 application forms to facilitate timely processing of the applications.
+Final results of the selection process will be available by April/May of 2021.
+Please submit only the 2021-2022 application forms to facilitate timely processing of the applications.
 The applications must include letters of recommendation, TOEFL scores if available, academic transcripts and English language translations of all non-English documents.
-For all applications including those by electronic submission, applicants still need to mail/hand-deliver certified true copies of all necessary documents as well as original signature pages of the application.

 - Application questions: responses should be drafted and completed by the applicant.
 Responses should provide detailed information about the applicant’s plans for professional development and how they relate to the applicant’s goals and Tanzania’s needs.
 Independent review panelists rely heavily on the proposed program plan in evaluating the applicant’s communications skills, his/her understanding of the Humphrey program, and the applicant’s need for it.
 Independent review panelists are also keen to see clearly articulated evidence of commitment to public service by the applicant.